Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 • Learning and assessment

-Ancient Studies is a three-year Bachelor’s degree.
-One academic year accounts for 60 ECTS credits that are spread across two semesters, each comprising two 8-week blocks and a 4-week block.
 As a Bachelor’s student, you are expected to spend an average of 42 hours a week on your studies.
-Around 14 hours a week are spent attending lectures.
+Around 10 to 15 hours a week are spent attending lectures.
 The remaining time will be spent on self-study, preparing for lectures, seminars and exams, as well as completing coursework and assignments.
+In your second and third years you will have less hours of lectures and spent more time on self-study.

 • During lectures, the lecturer will discuss and explain the literature you read and studied beforehand.